 Many animal proteins contain the B vitamins your body needs, especially B12.
 Surprisingly, the absolute best natural source of all the B vitamins is brewer’s yeast.
 There is some conflicting information on exactly how much B12 is in brewer’s yeast, so if you’re vegan, it should not be your only source of B12.
 Brewer’s yeast is easily added to smoothies or baked goods.
 If you have a diet high in whole, unprocessed foods, you likely won’t have any problems with B vitamin deficiencies; but if you do, you can always take a high-quality B complex supplement.

-Vitamin B1 (Thiamine) helps your circulation and helps your body produce HCL (hydrochloric acid) as well as produce blood cells, making it important for the health of your heart.
+B1 helps your circulation and helps your body produce HCL (hydrochloric acid).
+It also helps to produce blood cells, making it important for the health of your heart.
 B1 also helps you metabolize carbohydrates.
-B1 is found in: Brewer’s yeast, brown rice, rice bran, whole wheat, wheat bran, milk, oatmeal, peanuts, fish, meat, nuts, organ meat, poultry, wheat germ, sunflower seeds.
+Vitamin B1 is found in: Brewer’s yeast, brown rice, rice bran, whole wheat, wheat bran, milk, oatmeal, peanuts, fish, meat, nuts, organ meat, poultry, wheat germ, sunflower seeds.

-Vitamin B2 (Riboflavin) is needed for blood formation, cellular growth, the production of energy, and for proper eye function.
+B2 is needed for blood formation, cellular growth, the production of energy, and for proper eye function.
 It also helps metabolize fatty acids and carbohydrates.
-B2 is found in: Brewer’s yeast, liver, kidney, milk, cheese, leafy green vegetables, fish, eggs, almonds, nuts, poultry, wheat germ, Brussels sprouts.
+Vitamin B2 is found in: Brewer’s yeast, liver, kidney, milk, cheese, leafy green vegetables, fish, eggs, almonds, nuts, poultry, wheat germ, Brussels sprouts.

-Vitamin B6 (Pyridoxine) is crucial for the metabolism of protein and many amino acid reactions.
+B6 is crucial for the metabolism of protein and many amino acid reactions.
 It also helps in creating red blood cells and metabolizing lipids and carbohydrates.
-B6 is found in: Brewer’s yeast, cantaloupe, cabbage, milk, eggs, beef, green leafy vegetables, whole grains
+Vitamin B6 is found in: Brewer’s yeast, cantaloupe, cabbage, milk, eggs, beef, green leafy vegetables, whole grains

-B vitamins are great, and like all vitamins, you need them in your diet.
-Stressed?
+Taking B vitamins for stress is a great place to start if that’s an issue for you.
+Isn’t it wonderful that B vitamins so so many other things too?
 Tired?
 Bad skin?
 Irritable?
-Try getting more B vitamins in your diet, and taking a daily B complex vitamin supplement.
+Try getting more B vitamins via what you wat, and taking a daily B complex vitamin supplement.
 It could do a world of good for your health.